Data subject rights

 • All the above within one month

-For further information about the GDPR and your individual rights please see the Information Commissioner's Office.
+For further information about your individual rights please see the Information Commissioner's Office.

-To make a request for information that relates about you, a subject access request, please use the below form if at all possible.
+To make a request for information that relates about you, a subject access request, please use the below form:

 This form is designed to assist the process of making a subject access request and may help to speed the process up.
 However, it is not mandatory and all subject access requests made in other written formats will be processed.

-The requestor must state specifically what information is required.
-The Data Subject must provide proof of identity, in the case of a student or staff member they must produce their ID card.
-The University must provide this information within the specified time limit of one month to a stated address.
-This information, including copy ID, must be sent to the University Information Compliance Team at the address below.
+You must state specifically what information is required.
+You must also provide proof of identity, in the case of a student or staff member they must produce their ID card.
+The University must provide the information you have requested within the specified time limit of one month to a stated address (unless an exemption or time extension applies).

 Contact details